 There are just a few VERY simple swaps that you can do to make these crinkle cookies low carb.

 This is one of those holiday cookie recipes that really should be enjoyed.
 So if you’ve got to keep your blood sugars in check this is a fantastic alternative.

 Low carb crinkles are thinner than traditional crinkles, because low carb baking mix is heavier than all-purpose flour.
 Then simply swap out the sugar and powdered sugar with low carb sweetener alternatives.
-We personally like these the best (affiliate link)

 If you’re the type of person that doesn’t have anyone that needs to be low carb then feel free to substitute equal amounts of all-purpose flour, granulated and confectioner’s sugar for the low carb ingredients.
 The only notable difference will be in the appearance.

 Crinkle Cookies get their name because of the appearance of them AFTER they bake.
 Due to the sugar that the dough has been rolled in melting during baking.

 It’s rather simple.
 It depends on what type of ingredient you decide to go for.
 We’ve found when following the low carb version the cookies will ‘crinkle’ just not as dramatic as say this Chocolate Gingerbread Crinkle Cookie.